Information and FAQs

-Families should be aware that some airlines have recently changed their rules regarding teen travel, so please consult your airline’s unaccompanied minor policies or consider using MacNair Travel’s agent-assisted phone booking service to ensure your student has the proper ticket to fly solo.
-In addition, if you arrange unaccompanied minor services for your student, you must inform the Academy no later than May 26, 2018.
+Families should be aware that some airlines have recently changed their rules regarding teen travel, so please consult your airline’s unaccompanied minor policies.
+If your student is enrolled in the Overnight Program and you arrange unaccompanied minor services for your student, you must inform the Academy no later than May 25, 2018.